Back to Home

 This was scoped as a product initiative.
 In practice, it was a platform re-architecture, a full UX redesign, and a cross-functional change management effort, all at once.

-I had a capable APM and a strong visual designer.
 But the scope demanded senior-level design systems thinking, deep legacy platform knowledge, and cross-functional program leadership that, at the time, only existed with me.
 As the most tenured member of the technology team, I was the only person with full context on the system's constraints, the interdependencies across teams, and where the landmines were buried.
 So I stepped into three roles at once: design lead, product lead, and program director.

 How I Structured the Work